MicrosoftDocs/mesh-docs/mesh/Create/build-your-basic-environment/create-a-new-project-or-update.md

 - Environments can't depend on any scripts that aren't included in the Mesh Toolkit package.
 This includes scripts you've added to the project manually or ones obtained by installing other packages.

+- Environments components can only call _ScriptMachine.TriggerUnityEvent_ and _ScriptMachine.TriggerAnimationEvent_ events callback.

 - If you get a dialogue asking you to configure project settings, confirm to ensure these items show up in the Menu bar.

 ## Add a TravelPoint